jilviadsouza/PolynomialEvaluation/README.md

 # PolynomialEvaluation

 This class implements evaluate, add and multiply for polynomials.
-This was done as a assignment for Data Structures and Algorithms at Rutgers University– New Brunswick.
+This was done as an assignment for Data Structures and Algorithms at Rutgers University– New Brunswick.